 - Under Manual proxy setup, click Set up.

-- Turn on Use a proxy server, input your InstantProxies IP in Proxy IP Address filed, set the Port (usually
+- Turn on Use a proxy server, enter your InstantProxies IP in the Address field, set the Port, then click Save.

 Step 3: Proxy Authentication Setup (If Required)

-If you’re using username/password authentication instead of IP whitelisting, you’ll be prompted for credentials when an application connects to the internet for the first time.
+If you’re using username and password authentication instead of IP allowlisting, you may be prompted for credentials when an application connects to the internet for the first time.

-- Input your InstantProxies username and password, and click Sign in to proceed.
+- Enter your InstantProxies username and password, then continue.

 Step 4: Verify your connection

-To confirm your setup, open a browser and navigate to https://whatismyipaddress.com or http://ip-check.net.
-Verify if the IP shown is the same as your InstantProxies IP.
+To confirm your setup, open a browser and visit an IP-checking website such as https://whatismyipaddress.com or http://ip-check.net.
+Verify whether the IP shown matches your InstantProxies IP.

-If so, your system traffic is now going through the proxy.
+If it does, your supported system traffic is now going through the proxy.

 Troubleshoot proxy setup